A new Weyl group action related to the quasi-classical Gelfand-Graev action: DKS type varieties and their Weyl group action

-Recall that, in the proof of the above claim, we have shown that (\ref{eq:slk}) has these two properties.
-To show (\ref{eq:slkl}) also has these two properties, we can use a similar method.
-The only difference is that now (\ref{eq:rkl}) plays the role that are played by (\ref{eq:rkl2}) before.
+Recall that, in the proof of $(S_l(B),A)\in Z_k$, we have shown that (\ref{eq:slk}) has these two properties.
+To show that (\ref{eq:slkl}) also has these two properties, we can use a similar method.
+The only difference is that in current situation, (\ref{eq:rkl}) plays the role that is played by (\ref{eq:rkl2}) before.
 The details are left to readers.